 7. Dogs Can Remove Excess Snow From Fur By Themselves

 When your pup comes in from the cold, you probably towel off the extra snow as much as you can.
 But you might notice some extra little bits of snow stuck in their fur.
-Your dog will probably try to remove these on his own, but that’s not necessarily safe.
+Your dog will probably try to remove these on their own, but that’s not necessarily safe.
 Excessive licking, chewing, and gnawing can damage skin that’s already dry due to the cold weather.
+Also, it’s possible that the snow on your dog’s fur can hide antifreeze or salt, which can make them very sick.
 Spend a little extra time getting those bits of snow out, and your pup will be much happier.
-And he won’t be tracking nearly as much water around the house.
+And they won’t be tracking nearly as much water around the house.

 What are some myths you’ve heard about dogs in the winter?
 Let us know in the comments below!